sdthompson1/babylon/README.md

 I would like to continue improving the language itself:

+ - new language features (e.g. refactoring how arrays work; exporting types "abstractly" in module interfaces)
  - add "for" loops
  - add recursion (currently recursive functions or recursive datatypes are not supported, mostly because I haven't got around to adding